ck2136/reproducible_research/readme.md

 /c/Users/ck
 ```

-Now that we know where we are create a new folder and change directory (cd) into the new directory:
+Now that we know where we are, create a new folder and change directory (cd) into the new directory:

 ```
 mkdir proj1